 with an encore broadcast Fridays at 11pm ET / 7pm PT

 A weekly 1 hour folk music & talk radio show hosted by Rik Palieri with co-host Jason Baker.
 Each week Rik explores a topic and share songs old and new to illustrate the theme.

-Sundays at 9pm ET / 6pm PT with an encore broadcast at 2am ET / midnight PT
+Sundays at 9pm ET / 6pm PT with an encore broadcast at 2am ET / 11pm PT

 The Folk Music Notebook is an Internet radio station showcasing Folk Music 24/7 – grassroots music presented by veteran broadcaster Ron Olesko

-The channel will become a hub for the contemporary folk music community – blending the familiar with the yet to be discovered.
+The channel has become a hub for the contemporary folk music community – blending the familiar with the yet to be discovered.